 - iPhone Not Connecting to Cellular Network: How to Troubleshoot

 - iPhone Uses Cellular Data While Connected to Wi-Fi: Fix this problem

 - Mysterious or Unknown iPhone Data Usage; How to Limit Data Transfer

 - Personal Hotspot not working?
 How to troubleshoot

 It’s always a good idea to backup all your iPhone Data before troubleshooting.
 Backing up ensures your personal data is secure and safely tucked away just in case you need it or if your iPhone requires a restore.

-Fixes for iPhone: “Could Not Activate Cellular Data Network”
+Quick Fixes for iPhone: “Could Not Activate Cellular Data Network.”

 - Turn off and on (or vise-verse) Enable LTE (Settings > Mobile> Mobile Data Options > Enable LTE)